-This grant contributes to support it's affiliated clubs under the Sports Energy Support Scheme. €Nil has been included in the income and expenditure account of the company for the year ended 31st December 2022 with €58,000 deferred in to 2023 as highlighted in note 7.
+This grant contributes to support it's affiliated clubs under the Sports Energy Support Scheme.
+The total grant received in the year of €58,000 has been deferred in to 2023 as highlighted in note 11.
 The Sport Ireland grant is sponsored by the Department for Tourism, Culture, Arts, Gaeltacht, Sport and Media.